sagesolar/Corpus-of-Taylor-Swift/README.md

 ### AlbumOccurrences

-These are a collection of one or more labels representing the albums and corresponding album song count that a lyric word occurs on.
+These are a collection of one or more labels representing albums and corresponding times that a lyric word occurs on each album.

 For example, the lyric word `blood` has the `AlbumOccurrences` values: